Sovendus-GmbH/Generic-Sovendus-Checkout-Products-Postback-Integration-Documentation/generic-server-side.md

 > [!INFO]
 > Prerequisite for a successful cooperation is the return transfer of the token.
->
 > Without a proper back transfer, the Sovendus algorithm is not able to handle your product as intended.
 As a
 > result, your product won’t be displayed on our advertising partners‘ pages any more, just few days after.

 ## 2. Login credentials

-Please keep your login credentials confidential.
-If you received this documentation in advance, your credentials will be sent to you by your contact at Sovendus.

 > [!WARNING]
-> Product-ID:
->
-> API key:
+> Please keep your login credentials confidential (Product-ID and API key).
+Your credentials will be sent to you by your contact at Sovendus.

 ## 3. Workflow